webbeetechnologies/bamboo-atoms/README.md

 Provide an efficient way to compose complex elements using dependency injection principals.
 Bamboo Shoots provides an easily configurable component store and a neat useComponent hook that gives you the component specific for the current context.

 Provide a simplified and elegant way to create and inject themes.
-Shoot has light/dark theme modes built-in and also enables custom component theming at a component specific level.
+Shoot has light/dark modes built-in and also enables custom component theming at a component specific level.
 An efficient useTheme hook is available to deliver a refined experience.